husnainsr/Window-Virtual-Environment-Deleting/readme.md

 ## Usage

 Run the script using Python.
-You will be prompted to enter a drive letter (e.g., D) or a full path to scan for venv folders.
+You will be prompted to enter a drive letter (e.g., D) or a full path to scan for venv and __pycache__ folders.

 ```bash
 python app.py